 By becoming an expert on your industry, you’ll be in a better position to set realistic budgets and schedules, to recognize potential problems and solve them proactively, and to make a convincing case for your ideas when talking to stakeholders.

 step 5Develop Your Own Projects to Build Skills

-Hitting the books alone isn’t enough to teach you how to manage a project.
+Hitting the books and building your project management knowledge alone isn’t enough to teach you how what you need to know about managing projects.
 It’s time to look for a project to manage.
 You’ll be glad you did this in an informal setting someday when you’re guiding a project with real KPIs deliverables.
 There’s nothing better than real life, hands-on experience.

 But how do you get that experience?

 If indeed you’re pursuing a degree in project management, join a club and offer to manage projects – like events.
 If that’s not an option, look for a charitable organization and help them run fundraisers or events.
 You’ll get great experience while making the world a better place.

 For your first project, make sure to write a project plan with all of the following components: executive summary; project scope and deliverables; project schedule; project resources; risk and issue management plan; and communication management plan.
 That will be your project roadmap.

 After you finish your first project, it’s important to look back on what you should have done differently.
 These lessons are crucial in your early days in project management.

 What Is the Difference Between a Project Manager and a Product Manager?